-- You cannot select Input 3 and Input 4 simultaneously as images of Main picture and Sub picture. - When the input signal(s) is/are incompatible, X mark will be displayed on the Main/Sub picture. - Depending on the frequency or signal type of PC/AV input, the display resolution may be lowered or images may not be displayed on the Main/Sub picture. - <Display resolution is lowered when;> - Inputting PC analog signals: Between 100-160 MHz - Inputting AV analog signals: 1080p - <Images are not displayed and X mark appears when;> - Inputting PC analog signals: More than 160MHz - Inputting PC digital signals: More than 100MHz - Inputting AV digital signals: 1080p
+- •You cannot select Input 3 and Input 4 (e.g. SDI and HD wireless) simultaneously as images of Main picture and Subpicture. - When the input signal(s) is/are incompatible, X mark will be displayed on the Main/Sub picture. - Depending on the frequency or signal type of PC/AV input, the display resolution may be lowered or images may not be displayed on the Main/Sub picture.

+<Display resolution is lowered when;>

+- Inputting PC analog signals: Between 100-160 MHz - Inputting AV analog signals: 1080p - <Images are not displayed and X mark appears when;> - Inputting PC analog signals: More than 160MHz - Inputting PC digital signals: More than 100MHz - Inputting AV digital signals: 1080p